phil88530/Simple-Email-Subscription/README.md

 #Wordpress - Simple Email Subscription Plugin#

+Requires user to register for email subscription is a pain: lots blogs doesn't allow user to register even.

+The simple email subscriber plugin allows user to register their email to the wordpress subscription list, and it's flexible that user can always un-subscribe through click the unsubscribe email link.

 ##Usage:##
   1. Download the plugin into the plugin folder
   2. Activate it through the plugins panel